Internships at the National Dance Education Organization

 The National Dance Education Organization offers interns the opportunity for a hands-on immersive experience in arts administration at our national office located just outside of Washington, D.C. in Silver Spring, Md.

 Applications are reviewed on a rolling basis.
-We are currently seeking Summer (June-August) interns for 2019.
+We are currently seeking Spring 2020 (February - May) and Summer 2020 (June - August) interns.

 Who Should Apply